 - If the payment was successful, you’ll see a purchase receipt.

-Tip: You can also try again by clicking Fix Now in the banner at the bottom of your site when you're logged in.
+You can also try again by clicking Fix Now in the banner at the bottom of your site when you're logged in.

 Can I have an extension?

 While we can't offer extensions on an outstanding payment, we do have a 15-day, automatic grace period.
 Your site will expire 15 days after a payment is due.
-You can reactivate the expired site once you make a payment.
+You can reactivate the expired site after you make a payment.
 Content may or may not be recoverable, depending on how long the site was expired.

 Can I put my subscription on hold?